 When you imagine the world burst to pieces

 or hosannas, fire and flood, your body turns

 When I present this science fiction poem, I give students just this first stanza to consider at first.
 We discuss the ways in which destruction can be beautiful.
 Destruction and decay turn our eyes in a very specific way, and Whack imagines that the end of the world would be the same.
 Then, her imagery falls more in line with The Walking Dead and she begins to describe the horrors of a post-apocalyptic existence.
 You could withhold her continuation and have students write their own stanzas, or you could use this opening stanza as a discussion starter.
 Either way, this science fiction poem is a sure hit!

 5. “The Migration of Darkness” by Peter Payack

 darkness covers the land.

 This poem imagines darkness as a sentient thing, making very human choices.
-This is a poem rooted in physics and chemistry, but also deeply imaginative.
+This is a science fiction poem rooted in physics and chemistry, but also deeply imaginative.
 This is a great text to model a “zoom” of a thing.
 When I’m teaching poetry, I love having students choose one thing (a pencil, a coffee mug, or a peel of laughter) and “zoom” in on its existence.
 Where does it begin and end?
 Why does it exist?
-This science fiction poem does just that.
+This science-fiction poem does just that.